 Number of reported assault offences: all reported offences, of which against men 18 years of age and older, against women 18 years of age and older, and against children, 0 – 17 years of age.
 Source: Reported offences

-A total of 84,200 assault offences were reported in 2017; this is a reduction by 5 per cent as compared with 2016.
-In 2017 the level of reported assault offences was roughly the same as in 2007.
+A total of 83,200 assault offences were reported in 2018; this is a reduction by 1 per cent as compared with 2017.
+In 2017 the level of reported assault offences was roughly the same, or -4 per cent, as in 2007.

 Person-based clearance rate² for assault (including aggravated, not with a lethal outcome).
 Source: Processed offences

-In 2016, 86,500 assault offences were processed¹.
-An investigation was commenced for the majority of the processed offences (88%, or 75,900 offences), while the other 12 per cent (10,600 offences) were dismissed with no investigation.
-Investigation was limited in a total of 1 per cent (929) of the processed assault offences, and in the majority after investigation was commenced.
+In 2018, 84,400 assault offences were processed¹, a reduction by 2 per cent compared with the preceding year.
+An investigation was commenced for the majority of the processed offences (87%), while the other 13 per cent were dismissed with no investigation.

 The conviction rate for assault offences the same year was 13 per cent.

 All persons suspected of assault (including aggravated, not with a lethal outcome), of which person suspected of assault against men 18 years of age and older, against women 18 years of age and older, and against children, 0 – 17 years of age.
-Until 2007, assault against children 15 – 17 years of age was reported together with assault against men and women 18 years of age and older.
-Accordingly, comparisons in these categories cannot be made for 2007.
 Source: Persons suspected of offences

-Number of conviction decisions of assault as the primary offence (including aggravated assault and exceptionally aggravated assault offences), 2007 – 2016.
+Number of conviction decisions of assault or aggravated assault (including exceptionally aggravated assault) offences as the primary offence, 2009 – 2018.
 Source: Persons found guilty of offences

 Assault constitutes the largest category of offence among conviction decisions³ of violent offences.
-In 2016, 5,600 conviction decisions were issued of assault as the primary offence, which is a reduction of 700 decisions, or 11 per cent, as compared with the preceding year.
-The number of conviction decisions of assault has also declined as compared with 2007, by a total of 3,460 decisions or 38 per cent.
+In 2018, 4,340 conviction decisions were issued of assault as the primary offence, which is a reduction of 2 per cent, as compared with the preceding year.

 ¹) The statistic for processed offences reports the number of reported offences where the police, public prosecutor, or other investigatory authority has taken a decision regarding the offence.